Income assessment for Home Care Packages

 Do I need to complete an income assessment form?

-If you are paid a pension that is means-tested, you will not need to lodge an income assessment form as the DHS or DVA have sufficient information to work out your income-tested care fee.
+If you are paid a pension that is means-tested, you will not need to lodge an income assessment form as the Services Australia or DVA have sufficient information to work out your income-tested care fee.
 Examples of pensions that are means-tested include:

 - Age Pension